 There's also an alternative end section that instead of finishing in the city of Maastricht takes you on to the Belgian border and links up with other international routes, including the Camino de Santiago.

 I walked the first few stages of this route in Autumn 2018, then picked up the thread again about six months later.
-As of the beginning of May 2019, I've completed about three-quarters of the walk.
-I probably won't do the stages in the Maas valley (Thorn-Roosteren-Sittard) this year, because there's a major civil engineering project going on there to make the river more flood-tolerant, and by all accounts the walk won't be much fun until that's all settled down a bit.
+As of the beginning of May 2019, I'd completed about three-quarters of the walk; the rest was done in the next couple of weeks, apart from the stages in the Maas valley (Thorn-Roosteren-Sittard) which I probably won't do this year, because there's a major civil engineering project going on there to make the river more flood-tolerant, and by all accounts the walk won't be much fun until that's all settled down a bit.

 The stages in the table are those I actually walked - as usual I made a few small changes from the suggested stages in the official guidebook, mostly for reasons of public transport accessibility:

 |2||1||2||Schiphol Oost||De Kwakel||12.4||31.2||20/09/18|